-Per Caltrans' November 6, 2012 letter (Attachment E) they are proposing that the Board standards are not appropriate, and are requesting to instead use Caltrans' Standard Specifications (2010) SS19-3.0E which allow up to 8-inch lift layers (see Attachment B - Exhibit B).
+Per Caltrans' October 17, 2012 letter (Attachment E) they are proposing that the Board standards are not appropriate, and are requesting to instead use Caltrans' Standard Specifications (2010) SS19-3.0E which allow up to 8-inch lift layers (see Attachment B - Exhibit B).

-Staff has reviewed the applicant's variance request and has determined that Caltrans' standard is suitable and more appropriate for this project than Board's standards and that the requested variance from CCR 23, §123(d)(20) will have no adverse affect on the Board's jurisdiction, the structural integrity of the streambank or the channel.
+Staff has reviewed Caltrans' variance request and has determined that Caltrans' standards are suitable and more appropriate for this project than Board standards and that the requested variance from CCR 23, §128(a)(1) will have no adverse affect on the Board's jurisdiction, the structural integrity of the bridge, or the channel.

-Staff has therefore modified the language typically used for Special Condition THIRTY-THREE of Draft Permit No. 18795 to reflect the proposed variance.
+Staff has therefore modified the language typically used for Special Condition THIRTY-SEVEN of Draft Permit No. 18796 to reflect the proposed variance.